-A leo’s stomach and digestive tract become smaller once the eggs start to grow and take up space.
+A Leo’s stomach and digestive tract become smaller once the eggs grow and take up space.

-Ensure your leo gets enough nutrition by adding calcium and multivitamin supplements to every meal.
+Ensure your leopard gecko gets enough nutrition by adding calcium and multivitamin supplements to every meal.

 You may also notice your leopard gecko’s tail starting to get thinner, and this is due to the lack of appetite.

 Leos store fat and nutrients in their tail to sustain them when they do not have enough food, so this is the first place they lose weight when they are not eating.

 Another symptom of pregnancy in a leopard gecko is lethargy, which occurs for a couple of reasons.

 Your lizard is moving slower because of the lack of energy from not eating while the eggs grow in her body.